sdjebali/PaintorPipe/README.md

 - rsID
 - Pvalue

-The chromosome column is the only column with an incorrect header entry.
-We need to provide the correct version of the header: `Chr` instead of `CHR` with the `--chromosome_header` parameter (see [usage](#usage) part).
+Here the chromosome column is the only one with an incorrect header entry.
+We need to provide the correct version of the corresponding header key: `Chr` instead of `CHR` with the `--chromosome_header` parameter (see [usage](#usage) part).

-This is important that the column names are correctly written.
+It is important that the column names are correctly written.
 If you have additional columns like in the exampe above, you can keep them, the pipeline is going to ignore them.
 If you do not want to change the required column names in the file, like the `Chr` column, you have to indicate the alternative names with the corresponding header arguments when launching the Nextflow command.
 Make sure the columns are separated by tabulations.

 Be careful when running the pipeline, about the reference genome version (`--ref_genome` parameter).
-By default, the pipeline uses hg19 version.
-Depending on the GWAS dataset you want to fine map, you can change it to hg38 (more recent).
+By default, the pipeline uses the hg19 version.
+Depending on the GWAS dataset you want to fine map, you can change it to hg38 (more recent) but then the annotation files also have to be on hg38.

 ## Functional annotations
 Concerning the annotation library, you can use the annotations given in the [Paintor github wiki](#https://github.com/gkichaev/PAINTOR_V3.0/wiki/2b.-Overlapping-annotations) or directely following this [link](#https://ucla.box.com/s/x47apvgv51au1rlmuat8m4zdjhcniv2d) (Warning: This is a large 6.7 GB file).

-Once the annotation bed files are downloaded, you can fill in the `annotations.txt` file, to give to the pipeline the location of those files on the system (use tabulation).
+Once the annotation bed files are downloaded, you can update the `annotations.txt` file with the location of those files on the system (use tabulation).
 This file should look like that:
 ```
 genc.exon       path/to/exons.proj.bed
 genc.intron     path/to/introns.proj.bed